ALA Library Fact Sheet 5

 Sturdy, better quality books are an important selling point to librarians who are interested in books lasting for more than a few borrowers.
 Also, books printed on acid-free (alkaline) paper are more desirable because pages printed on acid paper become too brittle to use after 50 to 100 years.

 Booklist/Reference Books Bulletin reviews adult books (fiction and nonfiction), books for youth (children and young adults), and reference books and also newly released videos, DVDs, audiobooks, spoken word audios, and children's music CDs.
-See the Submitting Review Material to Booklist web page for submissions information.
+See the Submitting Review Material to Booklist web page for submissions information, including details on E-Book Only Submissions.

 Choice reviews print and online scholarly works recommended for college and university libraries.
 See the Choice Submission of Books and Electronic Media for Review (Guidelines for Publishers) web page for more details.